thalo-rs/thalo/README.md

 ## Thalo

-Ecosystem for building event sourced applications in Rust.
+Thalo is a framework for building large-scale event sourced applications with CQRS.

 > 🚧 Stay rusty, something frosty is on it's way 🐻‍❄️